glouw/rr/README.md

     ret 0;
 }
 ```

-Note that the binary searching callback requires a difference function
-that returns 0 for a matching element, -1 for less than, and + 1 for greater than.
-In the above example, string subtraction within `Diff` is analogous to C's `strcmp`.
+In the above example, string subtraction within `Diff` is analogous to C's `strcmp`,
+returning 0 with a string match.

 ### Modules

 Modules can be packaged and imported.
 Modules do not namespace and are recommended
-to include a suffix denoting the module name.
+to include a suffix denoting the module name:

-`Math.rr`:
+Math.rr:
 ```
 Math_Add(a, b)
 {